-Top 5 4th Quarter Trades of Op - GuruFocus.com
+Top 5 4th Quarter Trades of OP - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total World Bond ETF has a price-earnings ratio of 5.81 and a price-book ratio of 1.88.
+In terms of valuation, iShares Russell 1000 Value ETF has a price-earnings ratio of 16.05 and a price-book ratio of 2.32.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.